moonD4rk/HackBrowserData/CONTRIBUTING.md

 ## Questions

 If you have any questions or need further guidance, please feel free to ask in the issue or PR, or [reach out to the maintainers](mailto:i@moond4rk.com).
+We will reply to you as soon as possible.

 Thank you for your contribution!